SajithaSajith/quiz/README.md

 After the quiz is complete the score will be displayed to the user.
 # Admin Side
 The admin can view and manage the users, their rankings, and manage the quiz topics and questions.
+# About System
+This Quiz Application is in PHP, CSS, JavaScript, Bootstrap and Vue JS.
+Talking about the features of the Quiz Application, it just contains both the admin section and the user section.
+The user can log in using Google Account to take the quiz, while the admin can view all users, their rankings and manage topics and questions.
+The design of this project is pretty simple so that the user won’t find any difficulties while working on it.